danishbilalansari/MassTransitRabbitMQQuorumDeadLetter/README.md

 ## Key Components of the Application
 ### Producer and Consumer Architecture
-The Producer is responsible for sending notifications to a RabbitMQ topic exchange.
+The Producer is responsible for sending notifications to a RabbitMQ fanout exchange.
 It compresses the messages to reduce their size before sending them.
 The Consumer listens for incoming messages from the exchange and processes them using a saga state machine, which maintains state across multiple interactions and handles complex business logic.
 ### Quorum Queues
 Quorum queues enhance the durability and availability of messages by replicating them across multiple nodes in a RabbitMQ cluster.
 This ensures that even in the event of node failures, messages remain accessible and are not lost, making quorum queues suitable for production environments where data integrity is critical.
 ### Dead-Letter Exchanges (DLX)